-In an article posted on theactivetimes.com, Diana Gerstacker quoted Dr. James Levine saying “sitting is the new smoking” and listed seven ways (from cancer, to muscle problems) as to why this is the case – I couldn’t agree more.
+In a recent article, Diana Gerstacker quoted Dr. James Levine saying that “Sitting is the new smoking,” he and listed seven ways (from cancer, to muscle problems) as to why this is the case.
+We couldn’t agree more.

 But why?
-As most of my readers know, I am kind of obsessed with FASCIA – so I’m going to explain the biological and fascial reasons why sitting is so bad for us.
+We're going to explain the biological and fascial reasons why sitting is so bad for us.

 In addition to all the internal organs being in a very unhappy state, our muscles are also not so happy.
-Sitting on your tush all day long causes excessive tightness of the hip flexors, which in turn causes lessened or even NON-functioning of your gluteals resulting in something now referred to as “dead butt syndrome”.
-For the clinical significance of this, I have attached the link to another one of my blogs entitled “Why It’s All About That Bass”.
+Sitting on your tush all day long causes excessive tightness of the hip flexors, which in turn causes lessened or even NO function in glutes, resulting in something now referred to as “dead butt syndrome”.
 Oh, and sitting also causes those tight hamstrings you’re always complaining about.